Best Cities for Cofeee Lovers

 Istanbul, Turkey

-• Traditional Turkish Coffee - Istanbul is famous for its traditional Turkish coffee, a unique and rich brew that is an integral part of the city's culture.
+• Traditional Turkish Coffee - Istanbul is famous for its traditional Turkish coffee, a unique brewing method that has been passed down through generations.

-• Historic Coffee Houses - The city is home to historic coffee houses that have been serving coffee for centuries, offering a glimpse into the past.
+• Historic Coffee Houses - The city is home to historic coffee houses that offer a glimpse into the Ottoman coffee culture.

 Ethiopia